gtchaos/docker-for-hadoop/README.md

 # docker-for-hadoop

-You can build your hadoop clustor directly by one shell script that contains a fully compiled hadoop environment.
+You can build your hadoop clustor directly by one shell script.
+The script could produce a docker image contains a fully compiled hadoop environment and create one bridge network named hadoop in local host.

 When you first use it, make sure you have installed a docker engine in your computer.

+By default, the hadoop clustor contains 3 nodes: one master node and two slave nodes.
+You can specify the node number of hadoop clustor in `-n` option.

 ### install docker engine